christophstrasen/LQR/.aicontext/context.md

-# AI Context — Lua-ReactiveX-exploration
+# AI Context — LiQoR (Lua integrated Query over ReactiveX)

+Project: **LiQoR** – Lua integrated Query over ReactiveX
+A Lua library for expressing complex, SQL-like joins and queries over ReactiveX observable streams.

 > Single source of truth for how ChatGPT should think and work in this repo.